HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="switch"></a>External Switch 3 pins

-Zet 3.3V op de eerste pin.
-De positie van de switch zal stroom sturen naar de GND of naar de A2 pin, afhankelijk van de positie.
+Put 3.3V on the first pin.
+The position of the switch will send power to the GND or to the A2 pin, depending on the position.

 ![switch](./images/switch3.png)